pachterlab/gget/docs/src/ref.md

-Jupyter Lab / Google Colab arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
-Flags are True/False arguments in Jupyter Lab / Google Colab.
+Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
+Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.

 ## gget ref 📖